top of page

 It signifies a sudden and often dramatic movement downward or into a new state.
 'Plunge' is frequently associated with actions like jumping headfirst into a pool, diving deep into a subject, or taking a bold and risky step into the unknown.
 This term implies a sense of immediacy and decisiveness, as well as a willingness to embrace uncertainty or confront challenges.
 Whether it's a plunge into cold water, a plunge into a new career, or a plunge into adventure, this verb emphasizes the bold and sometimes daring nature of the action being undertaken.

-Example sentences of plunge
+Example sentences containing plunge

 1. They plunge into the cold water, gasping for breath.